 - Proffesional set of connection options for full flexibility.

 Read our full Denon Prime 2 review for more detailed information.

 Denon Prime 2

-Another excellent beginner controller is the Pioneer DDJ SB3.
+Another excellent beginner controller is the Pioneer DDJ REV1.
 This Serato controller features a layout and design that is targeted at new DJs that want to get into scratching.